DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 ### Kitchen and Pantry
 <span class="citation"><em>This scene corresponds to Appendix B: Area 4.</em></span>

-This room is largely as described in <span class="citation">Kitchen and Pantry (p.
+This room is largely as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/appendix-b-death-house#4KitchenandPantry">Kitchen and Pantry</a> (p.
 213)</span>.
 When the players enter this room, read:

 <div class="description">
 <p>You enter a tidy kitchen, with dishware, cookware, and utensils neatly placed on shelves.
 A worktable has a cutting board and rolling pin atop it.
 A stone, dome-shaped oven stands near the east wall, its bent iron stovepipe connecting to a hole in the ceiling.
 Behind the stove and to the left is a thin door.</p>